-Even getting auto insurance quotes, applying for apartments, and renting from rental car agencies (very rare) can result in hard pulls to your credit.
+Even getting auto insurance quotes, applying for apartments, and renting from rental car agencies (usually only if paying cash) can result in hard pulls to your credit.
 And finally, if you ever agree to any kind of background check (especially one from a financial institution), there might be a chance for a hard pull.

 Sometimes hard pulls occur due to error, so you should always try to verify whether or not an entity will perform a hard pull and try not to take “we don’t know” as an answer.
 Someone within the chain-of-command should always be able to provide you with a clear answer.

 How do hard pulls affect your credit score?